Nneifem/nneif-portfolio/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Link

+Here is the link to the repo for the project: https://github.com/Nneifem/nneif-portfolio

+Here is the link to the website: https://nneifem.github.io/nneif-portfolio/